Greek PM leaves referendum option open, rules out elections

 "But I am certain we will not reach that point.
 Despite the difficulties, the possibilities to win in the negotiations are large.
 We should not give in to panic moves.
 Whoever gets scared in this game loses."

-Tsipras said Greece was in the final stretch of negotiations despite differences on key issues like labor reform, pension cuts and a proposed value-added tax hike on popular islands.
+Tsipras said Greece was in the final stretch of negotiations despite differences on key issues like labour reform, pension cuts and a proposed value-added tax hike on popular islands.

 He said he expected an initial deal on reforms this week or next and that asset sales would be part of the concessions offered, including two major items - the sale of Piraeus port and the lease of 14 regional airports.